MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-for-government-dod.md

 ## Step 6.
 Deploy Teams for collaboration

-After you’ve been onboarded to Microsoft 365 Government – DoD, follow the recommended deployment path outlined in [How to roll out Microsoft Teams](How-to-roll-out-teams.md).
+After you've been onboarded to Microsoft 365 Government – DoD, follow the recommended deployment path outlined in [How to roll out Microsoft Teams](How-to-roll-out-teams.md).
 Be sure to engage with your Adoption and Change Management team and Teams champions.

 You can also work with [FastTrack](https://www.microsoft.com/fasttrack) or your chosen partner to onboard the service.